Palatschinke: Versions

+Palacsinta

 A well-known Hungarian version of palatschinke is the Gundel pancake (Gundel palacsinta), made with ground walnuts, raisin, candied orange peel, cinnamon, and rum filling, served flambéed in dark chocolate sauce made with egg yolks, heavy cream, and cocoa.

+Rakott palacsinta is a traditional Hungarian crêpe cake, commonly made from up to 30 tiers of palacsinta.
+It can also be made with crêpes that are filled with cottage cheese, jam or poppyseeds, rolled up and layered in a casserole dish and covered with custard and baked.

-Palatschinken may also be eaten unsweetened as a main course, such as a meat-filled Hortobágyi palacsinta.
-They may also be eaten plain, filled with cheeses, or vegetables such as mushroom, spinach or sauerkraut, topped with sour cream, or cut into thin strips, called Flädle in Germany′s and Switzerland's Alemannic dialects and Frittaten in Austria.
+Palatschinken may also be eaten unsweetened as a main course, such as the Hungarian meat-filled Hortobágyi palacsinta.
+They may also be eaten plain, filled with cheeses, or vegetables such as mushroom, spinach or sauerkraut, topped with sour cream, or cut into thin strips, called Flädle in Germany’s and Switzerland's Alemannic dialects and Frittaten in Austria.
 Flädle/Frittaten are used in Frittaten soup – pancake strips served in clear broth.